 If you feel that you are starting to get agitated by something that has been said to you or about you, take a moment and process that emotion.
 Why has that affected you?
 Why do you feel the way you do?
 What is the backstory to having that comment trigger you?
 This kind of emotional processing will help you handle a lot of emotions in life including anger, sadness, and the like.

-You can learn emotional intelligence on online free courses.
+You can learn emotional intelligence using free online courses.